ingesolvoll/ingesolvoll.github.io/_posts/2016-03-23-clojure-railways.markdown

 ### Railway-oriented programming

 [This is excellent talk][rop-talk] by [Scott Wlaschin][scottw-twitter] introduces the term Railway oriented programming, using F#.
 It's basically a way of talking about monads that makes it understandable to most people.
+The idea is to take a pure function with regular inputs and outputs, and wrap it in a function that can accept and return either success or failure.
+If a failure is received, we return the failure value.
+On success, we call our regular wrapped function.
+This way, an error will shut down the whole chain of functions as they will all just pass through the same error return.

-You should watch it first to get a much better understanding of the concept than you will ever get from me.
+You should head over to Scott's site and spend some minutes reading or watching the talk to get a much better understanding of the concept than you will ever get from me.
-The talk introduces some very good solutions for transparent error handling.
-It also does a good job leveraging the functional features of F# rather than making a custom framework.

-It does however not deliver a very strong answer on the asynchronous part.

 ### Channel oriented programming